pierre-cummings/Warehouse-Operations-Maintenance-Reliability-Analysis/insights/business_findings.md

 ---

-## 4. Safety-Related Issues Are Concentrated in Specific Equipment
+## 4. Safety-Related Issues Identified Through SQL Analysis

+Safety-affected issues were analyzed using SQL queries rather than being fully visualized in the dashboard.

-Safety-affected issues are more commonly associated with:
+These issues are more commonly associated with:
 - forklifts
 - pallet jacks and rider pallet jacks
 - pallet rack systems